Skilljar Dashboard Home Page

 Research and Validation

-To ensure we were solving real problems, I led structured research sessions with customers across key roles.
-We walked participants through multiple high-level concepts for the dashboard and explored 20+ potential widget variations, gathering feedback on what would be most useful.
+With clear objectives and a focused persona in mind, I led structured research sessions with customers across key roles.
+We walked seven participants through multiple high-level concepts for the dashboard and explored 20+ potential widget variations, gathering feedback on what would be most useful.
 Using the Kano model to gauge reactions we were able to prioritize the features that would deliver the most value.

 This process produced a clear, prioritized set of concepts that informed the design phase and ensured our work was both customer-centered and achievable within budget.